 From the airport to the city centre Cyclades

-You will usually arrive in Greece through Athens international airport.
-The capital offers very cheap shuttle buses (6 €) to the ports of Piraeus or Rafina and then to the Cyclades.
-There is also a very interesting subway connection to the capital and Piraeus (10 € one way).
-Since October 2022, the Greek capital has inaugurated three new subway stations: Maniatika, Piraeus and Dimotiko Theatro, located on the extension of line 3 (blue) which leaves the airport.
-Check just beforehand which station is closest to your departure platform.
+You'll usually arrive in Greece via Athens international airport.
+The capital offers very economical shuttle buses to the ports of Piraeus (€6) or Rafina (€3.70), from where you can embark for the Cyclades.
+There is also a particularly attractive metro link between the capital and Piraeus (€10 one-way).
+In October 2022, the Greek capital inaugurated three new metro stations: Maniatika, Piraeus and Dimotiko Theatro, located on the extension of line 3 (blue) from the airport.
+Check beforehand which station is closest to your departure platform.

 Arrival by boat Cyclades